DermyO/AE_ProMPS/README.md

 - To install the matlab module: https://github.com/misaki43/Multimodal-prediction-of-intention-with-ProMPs/tree/VTSFE.

+DATA :
+To try this software, you can use data available there: https://github.com/inria-larsen/activity-recognition-prediction-wearable/tree/master/VTSFE/data/7x10_actions

 Information:
 The connector.py is a programm that uses YARP to communicate with a Matlab module.